 General advice for scheduling a photo session during this time:

 Schedule a session on a weekday and/or early morning when less people are around.

--Just across the street is the New World Symphony which looks really quiet to me.
-It has greenery and an urban feel, too.
+-Just across the street is the New World Symphony which has pretty greenery and an urban feel, too.